Pensions

 The benefits of auto-enrolment

-Millions of people are saving money
+Millions more people are saving money

-Remember, a pension is an investment and its value can go down as well as up and may be worth less than was paid in.
+Remember, a pension is an investment, and its value can go down as well as up and may be worth less than was paid in.

 Auto-enrolment is considered an easy way of paying into a pension.
 Since your employer does most of the work for you, you don’t have to spend time shopping around for a pension plan.
 The money should just come out of your salary, and you’ll probably find there’s not a lot you have to do throughout the process.